 13. Records to be kept in relation to regulated towing business

+(1A) It is a condition of a towing business authorisation that the authorised towing service provider must comply with the requirements set out in this regulation.

-(1) The towing service provider in relation to a regulated towing business must, in accordance with this regulation, keep the following records in relation to the business —
+(1) The authorised towing service provider must, in accordance with this regulation, keep the following records in relation to the provider’s regulated towing business —

 (a) the following details of each towing worker who engages in towing work for the purposes of the business —